dougmiller/theMetaCityArticles/023-pushing-to-multiple-remotes.md

 origin	git@github.com:dougmiller/theMetaCityArticles.git (push)
 ```

 The `(fetch)` line is taken from the `url` setting while the two `(push)` lines are from the `pushurl` line.
 The astute amongst you will notice that the `(fetch)` line does not have to match any of the push urls (in effect: A does some work -> B pull in changes then pushes -> C & D).
-In the case of working on theMetaCity articles, the github repo is a public read only version used to gather feedback if people are interested.
+In the case of working on theMetaCity articles, the GitHub repo is a public read only version used to gather feedback if people are interested.

 Once you do a `push`, it works through the `pushurl`s in order, trying to send the changes and moving onto the next in the list on success or failure.